jsterlingvids/draggin/SocketMuuri_v04/Readme.txt

 In a perfect world everything updates with the ID...

-Getting the move logic updated on the server side so that the new positions are correctly saved
+I need to see if I can get the meta data to be read as the object that it is

 How it works (refresher):